 DISTINGUISHING FEATURES OF THE CLASS: This is a senior professional planning position.
 Employees in this class usually perform comprehensive, long-range planning of an advanced nature in functional areas of planning including transportation, housing, economic development, or natural resources.
 A Planner III has responsibility for specific budget development and administration, contract compliance, inventory needs analysis, plan design, and providing technical assistance to local governments, groups and individuals.
 An employee in this class supervises the work of Planners I and II.
-Work is performed under the general direction of the Executive Director.
+Work is performed under the general direction of the Assistant Director and/or Executive Director.

-- Performs exploratory planning studies and makes recommendations; - Prepares specific planning elements for the Commission's work plan and assists in the development of the overall program design; - Provides technical assistance to communities in preparing grant applications and capital improvement programs; - Identifies potential funding sources for new or modified programs; - Presents reports and provides technical staff support to the Commission and advisory committees; - Confers with federal, state and local officials on planning issues; - Collects, organizes and analyzes data for purposes of establishing long-range policies and programs; - Prepares long-range comprehensive planning studies on housing, transportation, economic development and coastal zone management and other issues; - Coordinates and integrates the program activities of the BLRPC; - Evaluates past programs and makes recommendations for new program directions; - Presents oral reports on plan results; - Prepares drafts of policy statements; - Coordinates programs with federal, state, other RPC, and local agencies; - Monitors budgets and prepares project reimbursement reports including progress narrative, financial statement and invoice;
+- 1. Performs exploratory planning studies and makes recommendations; - 2.
+Prepares specific planning elements for the Commission's work plan and assists in the development of the overall program design; - 3.
+Provides technical assistance to communities in preparing grant applications and capital improvement programs; - 4.
+Identifies potential funding sources for new or modified programs; - 5.
+Presents reports and provides technical staff support to the Commission and advisory committees; - 6.
+Confers with federal, state and local officials on planning issues; - 7.
+Collects, organizes and analyzes data for purposes of establishing long-range policies and programs; - 8.
+Prepares long-range comprehensive planning studies on housing, transportation, economic development and coastal zone management and other issues; - 9.
+Coordinates and integrates the program activities of the BLRPC; - 10.
+Evaluates past programs and makes recommendations for new program directions; - 11.
+Presents oral reports on plan results; - 12.
+Prepares drafts of policy statements; - 13.
+Coordinates programs with federal, state, other RPC, and local agencies; - 14.
+Monitors budgets and prepares project reimbursement reports including progress narrative, financial statement and invoice; - 15.
+Represents the BLRPC on area planning issues (committees);

-- Represents the BLRPC on area planning issues (committees); - Advises and assists local units of government on planning issues; - Supervises Planners I and II; and - Keeps abreast of professional developments in the field through readings and attendance at conferences and training sessions.
+- 16. Advises and assists local units of government on planning issues; - 17.
+Supervises Planners I and II; and - 18.
+Keeps abreast of professional developments in the field through readings and attendance at conferences and training sessions.